• Skip to primary navigation

 Read More

-Filed Under: Modern, Italy, Pasta, First course, Main dish, With meat Tagged With: game, carrot, red wine Gepubliceerd op 7 January 2006Laatste wijziging 9 December 2019
+Filed Under: Modern, Italy, Pasta, First course, Main dish, With meat Tagged With: carrot, game, red wine Gepubliceerd op 7 January 2006Laatste wijziging 9 December 2019

 Stockfish with peas, apple and raisins